 Vicenza, Breganze.
 Leave Verona for the beautiful little city of Vicenza, architecturally the noblest and most homogenous in northern Italy, much of its fabric consisting of Renaissance palaces.
 Andrea Palladio spent most of his life here, and his buildings include the town hall (Basilica Palladiana) and an epoch-making theatre (Teatro Olimpico).
 Continue to the lovely hilltop town of Asolo where the next four nights are spent.

 Valdobbiadene.
-Spend the morning at the renowned Bisol winery in the Cartizze hills, family-run for over 500 years.
+Spend the morning at a renowned winery in the Cartizze hills, family-run for over 500 years.
 Visit the cellars and have a Prosecco tasting here, before a rustic lunch nearby overlooking the vineyards, each hill’s contours finely etched by parallel lines of vines.
 Some free time in Asolo before a wine tasting led by the lecturer.

 Canove di Roana, Bassano del Grappa.
-Drive into the mountains to a cheese-maker on the Altopiano, a high Alpine plain on the northern edge of the Veneto, past brightly-coloured houses, pines and meadows.
+Drive into the mountains to a cheese-maker on the Altopiano, a high Alpine plain on the northern edge of the Veneto, past brightly coloured houses, pines and meadows.
 Taste Asiago cheese and see where it is produced.
-Return to the plain to visit the charming town of Bassano del Grappa for a lunch of the celebrated local asparagus.
+Return to the lower plain to visit the charming town of Bassano del Grappa for a lunch of the celebrated local asparagus.
 Grappa tasting in the most eminent distillery in town, overlooking the bridge designed by Palladio.

 Treviso, Castelfranco Veneto.
-Once an important fortress city, Treviso has a fine historical centre with imposing public buildings and many painted façades.
+Once an important fortress city, Treviso has a fine historic centre with imposing public buildings and many painted façades.
 The cathedral has a Titian Annunciation, but the hero of the day is the 14th-century painter Tommaso da Modena: his frescoes of learned monks in the chapter house of S. Nicolò are extraordinary.
 Return to Asolo.
 In the evening drive to Castelfranco Veneto for the final dinner of the tour (1-star Michelin).